RioSamson/Parenting_App/README.md

 Did version control on GitLab

-Had to recently transfer to Github, so doesnt show details of commits
+Had to recently transfer to Github, so doesn't show details of commits